Rubus vulcanicola

-Rubus vulcanicola is an uncommon Central American species of brambles in the rose family.
-It has been found only in Panama and Costa Rica.
+Rubus vulcanicola is an uncommon Central American species of bramble.
+It forms a prickly perennial plant.
+The leaves are compound with 3 or 5 leaflets.
+The flowers are pink or rose-colored and the fruits are black.

 The species was initially discovered on the sides of Volcán Poas in Costa Rica.

-Rubus vulcanicola is a prickly perennial.
-Leaves are compound with 3 or 5 leaflets.
-Flowers are pink or rose-colored.
-Fruits are black.
+It has been found only in Costa Rica and Panama.